 Note: IP Zones supersedes the Public Gateway IP Addresses feature.

 Okta offers authentication whitelisting and blacklisting based on zones.
-Zones are set of IP address ranges or geolocations defined by an adminAn abbreviation of administrator.
+Zones are set of IP address ranges, a single IP address, or geolocations defined by an adminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
 Only administrators have the Administration button on the upper right side of the My Applications page..
 Zones are used in policies, application sign in rules, VPN Notifications, and Integrated Windows Authentication (IWA).
 If a zone definition is updated, any policy or rule that uses it is automatically updated to the new specification.

 Zones replace the earlier concept of Public Gateway IPs in which you could only specify one set of IP addresses.
 The terms on network and off network are replaced by in zone and not in zone.